 Check out this list of 8 qualities and features that clients look for in a professional interior decorator.
 How many of these things can you offer your clients?

 Interior decorating is an industry that does not require certification.
-Anyone can claim they are an interior decorator.
-That’s why it’s so important to obtain a certification from a reputable school.
+Anyone can claim they are a professional decorator.
+That’s why it’s so important to earn your interior decorator certification from a reputable decorating school.
 Clients will be aware that not all “professionals” are created equal and a certification will put them at ease.

 While you might be able to get a fair bit of clients through referrals, the ones that find you through other means (e.g. via your marketing efforts) will want to know exactly what your qualifications are.